Safest Teeth Whiteners

 If you have throat, mouth, or head cancer that requires urgent treatment, you may qualify for an appointment.
 Call your dentist to determine the best option to ensure you both stay healthy.

 If you have untreated periodontal disease (advanced gum disease) that has worsened over the last few weeks, you may qualify for an emergency visit.
 In particular, if you are experiencing severe pain or abnormal bleeding, it is important to call your local dentist's office to determine a plan of action.

 Untreated periodontal disease can be life-threatening.
 Depending on whether the bacteria has spread to your bloodstream, the disease can lead to potentially fatal infections.
 It can also travel to your heart or other vital organs.

 While minor cavity fillings will typically not qualify for an emergency appointment, severe cavities might.
 Depending on the severity of decay and how much pain the patient is in, they may need urgent treatment to prevent further infection.
 If severe decay is left untreated, it can result in extreme tooth pain, tooth loss, or improper organ function.

-According to the Centers for Disease Control (CDC) and World Health Organization (WHO), there are some precautions you can take to protect yourself from COVID-19.
-In addition to postponing all non-essential appointments and social distancing, prevention tips include:
+According to the Centers for Disease Control (CDC) and World Health Organization (WHO), there are some precautions you can take to protect yourself and help stop the spread of COVID-19: